Galápagos land iguana: Taxonomy and etymology

-The land iguanas of the Galápagos (genus Conolophus) vary in morphology and coloration among different populations.
+The land iguanas of the Galápagos islands (genus Conolophus) vary in morphology and coloration among different populations.
 In addition to the relatively widespread, well-known Galápagos land iguana (C. subcristatus), there are two other species within Conolophus: the Galápagos pink land iguana (C. marthae), of northern Isabela Island; and the Santa Fe land iguana (C. pallidus), of Santa Fe Island.
 Based on mtDNA, the ancestors of today's land iguanas and marine iguanas (Amblyrhynchus cristatus) separated about 8–10 million years ago (MYA).
 Within the land iguana genus, the oldest split (based on mtDNA—about 5.7 MYA) is between C. subcristatus and C. marthae.
 A more-recent study, which included both mtDNA and nuclear DNA, indicated that the marine iguana split from the land iguana about 4.5 MYA; among the land iguanas, C. subcristatus and C. marthae split from each other about 1.5 MYA.
 The differentiation between C. subcristatus and C. pallidus is less clear; it has been questioned whether they are separate species.
 Based on mtDNA and cytochrome b, they fall into three monophyletic groups: C. subcristatus of the western islands (Isabela and Fernandina), C. subcristatus of the central islands (Santa Cruz, Baltra and South Plaza), and C. pallidus.
 Although the exact pattern is uncertain, it is possible that C. pallidus is closer to one of the C. subcristatus groups than the two C. subcristatus groups are to each other.

 The specific name subcristatus is derived from the Latin words sub (meaning "lesser"):and cristatus (meaning "crested"), and refers to the low crest of spines along the animal's back, which is not as tall as in other iguanas, like the green iguana (Iguana iguana).